SAFE-Stack/docs/docs/recipes/client-server/messaging.md

 This recipe shows how to create an endpoint on the server and hook up it up to the client.
 This recipe assumes that you have also followed [this](mvu-roundtrip.md) recipe and have an understanding of MVU messaging.
 This recipe only shows how to wire up the client and server.

 ## **I'm using the standard template** (Fable Remoting)
-[Fable Remoting](https://zaid-ajaj.github.io/Fable.Remoting/) is a library which allows you to create client/ server messaging without any need to think about HTTP verbs or serialization etc.
+[Fable Remoting](https://zaid-ajaj.github.io/Fable.Remoting/) is a library which allows you to create client/server messaging without any need to think about HTTP verbs or serialization etc.

 ### In Shared
 #### 1. Update contract